shuntaro-sf/apex-extended-schema-utils/README.md

 ## ObjectInfo class

-Gets fullName and label of Account object.
+An Example of getting fullName and label of Account object.

 ```apex
 ObjectInfo objectInfo = new ObjectInfo(Account.class);